hatchetProject/hatchetproject.github.io/_pages/about.md

 I am currently a visiting student at the [UCLA VAIL lab](https://vail-ucla.github.io/).
 I was also a Research Intern at Cisco Research, where I was fortunate to work with [Gaowen Liu](https://scholar.google.com/citations?user=NIv_aeQAAAAJ&hl=en) and [Ramana Kompella](https://scholar.google.com/citations?user=uf9RZboAAAAJ&hl=en).

 # 🔥 News
+- *2026.02*: &nbsp; [AutoHorizon](/autohorizon/), the first test-time method for determining the execution horizon for flow-based VLAs, is released!
 - *2026.01*: &nbsp; [REMAC](/remac-async/) is accepted to ICLR 2026!
 - *2025.09*: &nbsp; 3 co-authored papers accepted to NeurIPS 2025!
 - *2025.06*: &nbsp; [QuEST](https://arxiv.org/abs/2402.03666) and [CaO2](https://arxiv.org/abs/2506.22637v1) are accepted to ICCV 2025!